mmatila/ot-harjoitustyo/documentation/definition.md

 **User must be signed in to use the app's features**
 - Signing up (register form)
-  - unique username
+  - unique username :heavy_check_mark:
-  - password
+  - password :heavy_check_mark:
   - (optional) profile picture?
 - Signing in
   - separate login screen
-  - error if username doesn't exist or password is incorrect
+  - error if username doesn't exist or password is incorrect :heavy_check_mark:

 ### Expense tracking